-The FDA has approved Ozempic, Trulicity, and Victoza to treattype 2 diabetes.
+The TGA has approved Ozempic, Trulicity, and Victoza to treattype 2 diabetes.

 However, semaglutide (the active ingredient in Wegovy) is also available under the trade names Ozempic and Rybelsus.
 Ozempic and Rybelsus are both medications used to treat type 2 diabetes.
 There is presently no approved version of semaglutide for treating type 1 diabetes.

 Consult your doctor if you want to use different kinds of semaglutide to treat your diabetes.

 It’s unlikely.
 It is unknown if Wegovy is safe or effective when used with other weight reduction and control medications.
 Consult your doctor before using Wegovy with any drugs, vitamins, herbs, or weight-loss products.
 Wegovy should be taken in conjunction with a diet reduced in calories and frequent exercise.
 Some folks may also benefit from behavioural therapy or dietician advice.
 Along with Wegovy, see your doctor about alternative safe methods to control your weight.

 Other medications for weight reduction and control are available.
 Some may be more suitable for you.
 If you’re looking for an alternative to Wegovy, consult with your doctor.
 They may advise you on different drugs that may be beneficial to you.